 Trusting in psychedelics, the experiences they provide, and the insights they reveal, will bring about a more fruitful journey with them.
 Can you let go of the seeds of doubt in your mind?

 ‘You don’t always get what you want, but you get what you need” – Psychedelics

 This can also mean trusting in the process.
 Maybe you didn’t get what you were hoping for from a session.
-You still have the option to trust that on some level it was what you needed at this point in your journey, and that it will make sense within the larger context of your journey.
+You still have the option to trust that on some level it was what you needed at this point, and that it will make sense within the larger context of your journey.
 Leaning into trust will ultimately benefit you and your relationship with psychedelics.

-Through engaging with psychedelics continuously over a number of years, one of the most valuable but also hardest lessons I’ve had to learn is that of patience.
+Through engaging with psychedelics continuously over a number of years, one of the most valuable but also hardest lessons I’ve had to learn, and am still learning, is that of patience.
 This is intertwined with trusting that I am being given what I need when I need it, and that ultimately, where I am is where I need to be, not at some point further along where I think I’m supposed to be.
 This means being patient in allowing the unfolding of my own journey, letting it unravel in its own perfect time, without trying to push it.

 Patience helps us allow ourselves to be where we are